Discover how we can transform your organisation

 1. Research your mentee

 First thing’s first, read up on your mentee!
-Take a look at their profile (or questionnaire answers depending how your mentoring programme is run), and familiarise yourself with their background and goals before your intro session.
+Take a look at their profile (or questionnaire answers depending how your mentoring programme is run), and familiarise yourself with their background, skills and goals before your intro session.

 Take a look at their Linkedin profile too to learn more about their past experience, and note any things you have in common which could be useful for ice breaker conversation.